MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 ### [The FeatureModelAnalysisTool][tool]
-The [FeatureModelAnalysisTool][tool] coordinates the execution of one or more several analyses against a feature model and, optionally, additional information (depends on the analysis kinds) in form of a Java API.
+The [FeatureModelAnalysisTool][tool] coordinates the execution of one or more analyses against a feature model and, optionally, additional information (depends on the analysis kinds) such as a feature configuration, in form of a Java API.
 It contains the following constructors and methods:
 * `FeatureModelAnalysisTool(ASTFeatureDiagram featureModel, ISolver solver)` instantiates the tool with the AST of the passed featureModel and uses the passed solver for conducting the analses.